AnirudhG07/Inventory-Management-Website/README.md

 # Inventory-Updation-Website
-This is a front-end project made by me for a company called Shemeka Industies Pvt.
-Ltd. This is an Inventory Management system, which the company can use to manage their Inventory online, without the use of any online database.
+This is a front-end project made by me for a company called `Shemeka Industies Pvt.
+Ltd.` This is an Inventory Management system, which the company can use to manage their Inventory online, without the use of any online database.
 # Project Details
-The task was to create a website (private server) where they could add SKU's, Quantity and Bin Location of their product, delete them, or update them, and Order Portal to handle orders, where the could add items in a list which they can PRINT and automatically remove items from the Inventory.
+The task was to create a website (private server) where they could add SKU's, Quantity and Bin Location of their product, delete them, or update them, and Order Portal to handle orders, where the could add items in a list which they can PRINT and automatically remove items from the Inventory.<br>
 To maintain the data, inbuilt CSV features have been made to upload, edit and download Inventroy as CSV.
 The website for supposed to be easy to read and use, for the employees and the managers.
 <br>
-A security System has been added to ensure, anytime one enters, has to put in password, or even after refresh.
+A Security System has been added to ensure, anytime one enters, has to put in password, or even after refresh.
 <br>
 # The look of the Main Page